Charlie Colin: The Side Deal

 The Side Deal is an American band from Newport Beach, California.
 The band was formed in 2017 by Colin, Stan Frazier of Sugar Ray, and brothers Joel and Scott Owen of The PawnShop Kings.
 The Side Deal performed live with other notable artists such as Jeff "Skunk" Baxter of The Doobie Brothers, Steely Dan, and Alice Cooper.

 In 2019, Colin appeared on guitar/bass and vocals while recording Featherborn for musician and vocalist Danny Beissel at the iconic Blackbird Studio in Nashville with veteran engineer John McBride.

 Colin was a longstanding curator, art collector, homeless-artist advocate, and philanthropist.

 Later life and death

 Colin later moved to Brussels, Belgium to teach a music master class at a conservatory.
 At the time of his death, he also was serving as musical director for the Newport Beach Film Festival, per his social media profiles.

-Colin was found dead in a friend's home in Brussels on May 17, 2024, having fallen in a shower.
+Colin was found dead in a friend's home in Brussels on May 17, 2024 after slipping and falling in a shower.
 He was house-sitting for the friend at the time of his death.